 In this study of naturally assembling plant communities after the largest dam removal thus far in the United States, I took advantage of the staged drawdown of the water (and consequent different timings of exposure of the previously inundated soil) as a natural experiment on the effects of temporal contingencies on revegetation.
 I found that spatial and temporal factors influenced initial community composition of both species and functional traits, and that communities shifted directionally but diverged through time in species composition as well as functional trait composition.

 Werner, Chhaya M., Derek J. N. Young, Hugh Safford, and Truman P. Young.
 Decreased snowpack and warmer temperatures reduce the negative effects of interspecific neighbors on regenerating conifers.
-Journal of Ecology, submitted.
+Journal of Applied Ecology, submitted.

 Werner, Chhaya M. Spatial and temporal contingency in rapid primary succession after dam removal on the Elwha River, Washington.
-Northwest Science, in review.
+Northwest Science, in revision.

 Young, Derek J. N, Chhaya M. Werner, Kevin R. Welch, Truman P. Young, Hugh D. Safford, and Andrew M. Latimer.
 Post-fire forest regeneration shows limited climate tracking and potential for drought-induced type conversion.
 Ecology, in revision.

 North, Malcolm P., Jens T. Stevens, David F. Greene, Michelle Coppoletta, Eric E. Knapp, Andrew M. Latimer, … Chhaya M. Werner, Peter Wyrsch.
 Reforestation for Resilience in Dry Western Forests.
 Forest Ecology and Management 432:209-224.